 This dark, rich, jam-like substance is sweet, a bit sour, and slightly tangy, and it is known for many of its rejuvenating and immune bolstering properties.
 It contains 15-40 different medicinal Ayurvedic herbs (depending on the formula) along with honey, ghee, and raw sugar.
 Its base ingredient is fresh amalaki fruit, also known as Indian Gooseberry, Embilica Officinalis or Amla.
-This fruit is one of the best rasayanas (rejuvenatives) and natural sources of antioxidants in the Ayurvedic pharmacopeia, and it contains one of the highest natural sources of vitamin C, with 300mg per fruit 1, which is equivalent to 6 oranges.
+This fruit is said to be one of the best rasayanas (rejuvenatives) and natural sources of antioxidants in the Ayurvedic pharmacopeia, and it is commonly known to contain vitamin C. In fact, some sources suggest that amalaki contains one of the highest natural sources of vitamin C, with 300mg per fruit 1, which is equivalent to 6 oranges.
 Most formulas call for around 15,000mg of amalaki fruit per jar/container.
-Even more impressive is that the vitamin C from the amalaki fruit is highly bioavailable because it is a part of a tannoid complex, which protects it from being destroyed by heat or light 5.
+Even more impressive is that the vitamin C naturally found in the amalaki fruit is highly bioavailable because it is a part of a tannoid complex, which protects it from being destroyed by heat or light 5.

 What Is It Good For?

 Famous for its ability to promote youthfulness, general cognition and support the proper function of the immune system, Chyavanprash can be used for all doshic types to rejuvenate the seven tissues, specifically rasa (plasma), rakta (blood), mamsa (muscles), shukra (male reproduction), and artava (female reproduction) 3.
 It is also very nourishing for the heart, lungs, bones and kidneys 2.
 Commonly used to support: